 This briefing paper considers evidence of private landlords' reluctance to let to prospective tenants in receipt of Housing Benefit/Universal Credit.
 The paper looks at the reasons behind this reluctance and action being taken to challenge landlords/agents who operate a "no DSS" policy.Jump to full report >>

-It is not unusual for private landlords to advertise properties to let stating that they will not accept applications from HB claimants.
-This often raises the question of whether such restrictions amount to unlawful discrimination.
-It is unlikely to amount to direct discrimination as income and employment status are not protected characteristics under the Equality Act 2010.
+It is not unusual for private landlords and letting agents to advertise properties to let stating that they will not accept applications from people who rely on Housing Benefit (HB) to pay their rent.
+Despite the Department of Social Security not having existed since 2001, the phrase used in adverts is usually “no DSS”.
+This raises the question of whether such restrictions amount to unlawful discrimination.
+Although it is unlikely to amount to direct discrimination, as income and employment status are not protected characteristics under the Equality Act 2010, it is argued by some that it could amount to indirect discrimination in some cases.

 Historically, landlords were reluctant to let to HB claimants because of delays in processing HB applications, but since April 2008 a key factor influencing landlords has been the introduction of the Local Housing Allowance and the requirement that this, except in certain specified circumstances, is paid to claimants rather than landlords.
 Restrictions on the level of LHA paid to claimants were introduced by the Coalition Government in April 2011 – these changes led various housing bodies, including representative bodies of private landlords, to argue that HB claimants were being priced out of the market.